HackYourFuture/angular/week1/README.md

 export class AppComponent { name = 'Angular'; }
 ```

-### JavaScript is slowly developed
+### JavaScript is slowly implemented
-The first line is something we haven't seen before: the `import` statement.
+The first line is something we probably haven't seen before: the `import` statement.
 ```
 import { Component } from '@angular/core';
 ```

 > Read: [MDN reference on Import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import)

 _estimated time: less than 1 hour (didn't take you that much? slack us!)_

 What do you see in the last table?
 Other than Microsoft Edge, no browser currently supports 'import'.
 This is one of the biggest challenges of writing JavaScript (or HTML/CSS): making sure that everything we create is supported in every major browser, so that anyone using our code can use it.